GM to launch plug-in SUV in 2011

 "We've been given the opportunity of a lifetime and we know the hard part is just beginning.
 We have to convince consumers to give us a chance," Stephens said.

-Major automakers, including GM and Toyota Motor Corp, have been ramping up plans for a range of electric vehicles to meet higher U.S. fuel-economy standards and increased consumer demand for fuel-efficient vehicles.
+Major automakers, including GM and Toyota Motor Corp, have been ramping up plans for a range of electric vehicles to meet higher U.S. fuel-economy standards and plug-in goals as well as increased consumer demand for fuel-efficient vehicles.

 GM Chairman Ed Whitacre said the automaker would use some of the funding left from its bankruptcy reorganization to accelerate key vehicle launches, after delaying projects since late last year in order to shore up cash.

-The Buick plug-in will use some of the same technology GM is developing for the Chevrolet Volt.
+The Buick plug-in will use some of the same technology GM is developing for the Chevrolet Volt platform.
 It will be powered by next-generation lithium-ion batteries to be built by South Korea's LG Chem and its Compact Power unit, based in Troy, Michigan.

 LG Chem is also supplying lithium-ion batteries for the Volt, one of the most eagerly awaited GM vehicles.

-Stephens said GM is running a fleet of about 80 pre-production Volts, which are meeting initial targets.
-The automaker is designing the Volt to run 40 miles on a battery pack that can be recharged at a standard electric outlet.
+Stephens said GM is running a fleet of about 80 pre-production Volts that are meeting initial targets.
+The automaker is designing the Volt to run 40 miles on a battery pack that can be recharged at a standard electric outlet as utilities develop a vehicle charging network to support rollout.

 "They are undergoing rigorous tests as we speak, and we're getting very positive results," he said.